yohaku404/habbo-jp-support/README.md

 ## Prologue: the room that closed

-If you were there, you remember it differently than the shutdown notice did. habbo.jp was never a line in a press release.
+If you were there, you remember it differently than the shutdown notice did.
+Habbo Japan was never a line in a press release.
 It was a specific shade of orange on the hotel view.
 It was a font that sat a particular way inside the chat bubbles.
 It was ゴシゥク furniture and ロストシティ and a house style of spelling that was slightly wrong